dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 **fig. 5**
 The iso-response contours for a linear neuron are straight and orthogonal to the neuron's MEI, $$\Phi_{k}$$.
 In this image, $$\Phi_{j}$$ indicates the MEI for some other neuron and $$\nu$$ indicates the chosen orthogonal axis.
-The iso-response contours will be straight regardless of the chosen direction for $$\nu$$.
+For a linear neuron, the iso-response contours will be straight regardless of the chosen direction for $$\nu$$.
 The color indicates the output activity of neuron $$k$$, where blue is low and yellow is high.
 {: style="text-align: center; font-size:11pt"}